 We have a number of currently funded projects which aim to couple molecules to optical waveguides.
 When a molecule is placed near to or inside a nanophotonic waveguide the density of local photonic states is strongly enhanced, meaning that the molecule can be made to preferentially emit photons into the waveguide.
 To make this happen with high efficiency the waveguide effective area must be small, meaning that a nanophotonic device is preferable, and the molecule must be correctly positioned and oriented.
 We currently design and fabricated such devices using finite difference time-domain modelling and electron beam lithography followed by reactive ion etching.
 A typical device is shown below (left).
 It is a nanophotonic waveguide made out of silicon nitride, on a silica substrate.
 The gratings at either end of the waveguide allow light to be coupled in and out of the propagating mode (middle), while the small trench at the centre (right) allows molecules to be introduced into the centre of that mode, where we expect maximum coupling to occur.
 Molecules can be introduced by melting a mixture of DBT and the host matrix molecules, or by creating nanocrystals and positioning them on the device.
-We are also investigating coupling to hybrid plasmonic devices in a collaboration with the Experimental Solid State group .
+We have recently experimentally demonstrated coupling of single molecules to these devices, characterised using cohereent interference between a pump laser and light scattered by the molecule into the waveguide in a technique called extinction spectroscopy.
+We are also investigating coupling to hybrid plasmonic devices in a collaboration with the Experimental Solid State group.

 Coupling molecules to microcavities